miriammenzel/PLImig/README.md

 As we are not able to calculate the maxima of the curvatures directly, we can choose the highest value of the curvatures for our point of maximum curvature.
 However, this might result in issues when there are slight variations in the histogram curve caused by higher bin sizes.
 To circumvent this issue, we can instead look at the number of peaks in our curvature plot and choose the first peak.

-`I_upper` or *maximum transmittance value* separates the background of the transmittance from the tissue.
+`T_back` separates the background of the transmittance from the tissue.
 The background is discernible by a clearly visible peak in the latter half of the histogram.
 The peak itself and all pixels with a value above the point of maximum curvature represent the background and will not be visible in the mask for low/high myelinated regions.